aklivity/zilla-docs/src/how-tos/zilla-plus-aws-ecs-fargate.md

 docker push [your-registry-url]/zp-example/http-echo:v1
 ```

-## Create an AWS Fargate Task for your service
+## Create an AWS ECS Fargate Task for your service

-> This will create the AWS Fargate Task that will be used to deploy your service.
+> This will create the AWS ECS Fargate Task that will be used to deploy your service.

 - Create an IAM role for the Task.
 This role will be used by the running <ZillaPlus/> container.